AI Security Overview

 AI Privacy can be divided into two parts:

-2. Threats and controls with respect to rights of the individual, as covered by privacy regulations such as the GDPR, including use limitation, consent, fairness, transparency, data accuracy, right of correction/objection/reassure/access.
+1. Threats and controls that are not about security, but about further rights of the individual, as covered by privacy regulations such as the GDPR, including use limitation, consent, fairness, transparency, data accuracy, right of correction/objection/erasure/request.
 For an overview, see the Privacy part of the OWASP AI guide

 How about Generative AI (e.g. LLM)?